 Comprehensive information on this can be found in our article Ofsted’s Reading Deep Dive – Questions and Phonic Focus

 The Oxford Reading Tree: Word Sparks series supports learning additional vocabulary.
-Fully matched to the Letters and Sounds phases, children will not only learn new vocabulary but develop their decoding skills, as well as fluency of reading and comprehension.
+Fully matched to the Letters and Sounds sets and phases up to Orange band, children will not only learn new vocabulary but develop their decoding skills, as well as fluency of reading and comprehension.
 Each pack contains:

 - Four partner books containing parallel texts, of which one is read by the child and one by the supporting adult, designed to generate discussion and further develop vocabulary.

 - Four books for children to read to an adult which include word boxes to prompt discussion and introduce more ambitious vocabulary.